shalabyamr/Spatial-and-Spatio-temporal-Bayesian-Models-with-R---INLA/README.md

 Textbook Summary and reworked proofs for the textbook:
 **_Spatial and Spatio-temporal Bayesian Models with R - INLA_**

-_Spatial and Spatio-Temporal Bayesian Models with R-INLA provides a much needed, practically oriented & innovative presentation of the combination of Bayesian methodology and spatial statistics.
-The authors combine an introduction to Bayesian theory and methodology with a focus on the spatial and spatio­-temporal models used within the Bayesian framework and a series of practical examples which allow the reader to link the statistical theory presented to real data problems.
-The numerous examples from the fields of epidemiology, biostatistics and social science all are coded in the R package R-INLA_, which has proven to be a valid alternative to the commonly used Markov Chain Monte Carlo simulations
+Spatial and Spatio-Temporal Bayesian Models with R-INLA provides a much-needed, practically oriented and innovative presentation combining Bayesian methodology and spatial statistics.

+The authors formulate an introduction to Bayesian theory and methodology with a focus on the spatial and spatio-temporal models used within the Bayesian framework and a series of practical examples which allow the reader to link the statistical theory presented to real data problems.

+The numerous examples from the fields of epidemiology, biostatistics and social science all are coded in the R package R-INLA, which has proven to be a valid alternative to the commonly used Markov Chain Monte Carlo simulations

-Publisher: Wiley
+**Publisher: Wiley
-ISBN: 9781118326558
+ISBN: 9781118326558**

 [Chapter 1 to 3 Spatio-Temporal Models.pdf](Chapters/Chapter%201%20to%203%20Spatio-Temporal%20Models.pdf)